…And Untimely Demise of Eileen McCann,

-Eileen McCann will be fondly remembered by many, but mostly by her creator and alter-ego, Heather O’Shea.
-Eileen McCann sprang (somewhat reluctantly) to life in April, 2013, when she was called forth to write essays on Heather’s behalf (details below, if you are interested).
+Eileen McCann will be fondly remembered by many, but mostly by her creator/alter-ego, Heather O’Shea. (“I killed off my pseudonym,” O’Shea admitted under questioning.)
+Eileen McCann sprang (somewhat reluctantly) to life in April, 2013.
+O’Shea called her forth to write essays on her behalf in her early blogging days.

-Eileen served her creator loyally in those early blogging days when she assumed that every word she wrote would be consumed eagerly by the entire reading population of the planet, which would, unfortunately, include her high school students.
-Eileen provided her alter ego with anonymity and the courage to speak freely without worrying about unduly influencing those students.
+Eileen served her creator loyally.
+Back then, O’Shea assumed that every word she wrote would be gobbled up by the entire reading population of the planet.
+This population, unfortunately, included her high school students.
+Eileen provided her alter ego with anonymity and the courage to speak freely without worrying about

 At this point, no body has been found, and no arrests have been made.

 I spent many hours of my childhood reading Nancy Drew books.
 I don’t remember how old I was when I learned that their author, Carolyn Keene, didn’t exist.
 Carolyn Keene wasn’t even a pseudonym with one direct referent; lots of different people were paid $125 per book to be Carolyn Keene and keep a secret.

 It was hard for me to launch my online writing life under a name that isn’t my own.
 Tim O’Brien said “A thing may happen and be a total lie; another thing may not happen and be truer than the truth.”
 I like to think this is one of those second things.